awong017/xpense/README.md

 An application that allows the user to manage and track their daily expenses.

-To get started, you may use the following login:
+To get started, you may use the following login below.

-    - username: guest
+username: guest
-    - password: welcome
+password: welcome

 Here is a list of all the application pages and their functions: